24 Career Overall Rank

-By 2016, of the 315 works by Kathleen Petyarre that have appeared at auction only 161, or 51%, had sold, fetching an average $9,113.
+By 2016, of the 315 works by Kathleen Petyarre that had appeared at auction only 161, or 51%, had sold, fetching an average $9,113.
 This average fell by $2000 between 2011 and 2015.
 There were a number of factors at play in this.
 On the one hand the secondary market proved unable to achieve the prices for which her representative galleries continued to sell her best works.
-On the other, provenance is all-important with this artist in particular, as well as, to a lesser degree, the period in which the work was painted.
+On the other, provenance is all-important with this artist, as well as, to a lesser degree, the period in which the work was painted.
 For example, of her current top ten sales, seven came from her primary agent Gallerie Australis and two from Delmore Gallery, another very reputable source for works by Utopia artists.
 While Kathleen lived mostly in Adelaide until 2010 with her sister Violet and grand daughter Albie Loy she occasionally painted for Don and Janet Holt at Delmore Downs Station from the time she began painting in the late 1980s.
-However the works that she hastily paints while visiting Alice Springs and under pressure from her extended family for cash and cars continue to seriously undermine her career.
-Investors, who are not familiar enough with Kathleen’s work to be able to tell the difference between a work of great quality and something knocked out quickly, are advised to carefully examine the back of canvases and note the code numbers to ensue the provenance and original source is worthy of a major investment.
+However the works that she painted hastily and under pressure from her extended family for cash and cars while visiting Alice Springs, have seriously undermined her career.
+Investors, who are not familiar enough with Kathleen’s work to be able to tell the difference between a work of great quality and something knocked out quickly, are advised to carefully examine the back of canvases and note the code numbers to ensure the provenance and original source is worthy of a major investment.
 No single year could better demonstrate this phenomenon than 2008 during which only four works sold of 15 offered, resulting in her career success rate dropping from 53% to just 50%.
 Unfortunately 12 of the 15 works were inferior in quality, having come from sources other than those mentioned above.